Flame: Simplifying Topology Extension in Federated Learning

-At the core of the limitations of existing systems is their lack of support for FL-specific deployment customizations or for the inherent diversity and heterogeneity required for efficient operation of distributed services across federated or disaggregated nodes.
-In response, we present {\bf \sys}, \textit{a new system that enables fine-grained specialization of distributed FL services around the specifics of a deployment context.}

-A number of challenges contribute to the need for a system such as \sys.
-A classical FL approach adopts a rather simplistic client-server architecture whereby an aggregator (parameter server) builds a global model by combining model updates from training workers (clients).
+A classical FL (C-FL) approach adopts a rather simplistic client-server architecture whereby an aggregator (parameter server) builds a global model by combining model updates from training workers (clients).
 However, not all scenarios fit into this conventional architecture.
-Indeed, FL has been a fast-evolving technology and numerous variants~\cite{papaya,fl_at_scale,hierFAVG_topology,joint_hfl,hybrid_fl,vertical_fl} have been proposed.
+FL has been a fast-evolving technology and numerous variants~\cite{papaya,fl_at_scale,hierFAVG_topology,joint_hfl,hybrid_fl,vertical_fl} have been proposed.
 Besides accuracy, these are proposed for different performance objectives such as scalability, convergence, training costs, and so on.
-Moreover, the designs are also influenced by factors like operation scales and use cases.
+The designs are also influenced by factors like operation scales and use cases.
 Hence, the system architectures are quite different.
-Some approaches introduce system components like selectors and coordinators as separate runtime entities~\cite{papaya,fl_at_scale}; and others introduce edge aggregators~\cite{hierFAVG_topology,joint_hfl}, enable peer-to-peer collaboration~\cite{cartel,canoe}, or take a hybrid approach of combining distributed learning and federated learning~\cite{hybrid_fl}.
+Some approaches introduce system components like selectors and coordinators as separate runtime entities~\cite{papaya,fl_at_scale}; and others introduce edge aggregators~\cite{hierFAVG_topology,joint_hfl}, enable peer-to-peer collaboration~\cite{p2pfl,canoe}, or take a hybrid approach of combining distributed learning and federated learning~\cite{hybrid_fl}.